hassanaslam631/visa-consultant-/README.md

-# Visa Consultant
+# Visa Consultant Demo Site

-This repository contains a simple static website for a hypothetical visa consultant service.
+This repository contains a demo website for a visa consulting service aimed at Pakistani clients.
+It highlights common destinations such as the UK, Canada, Australia and others.
+The company plans to operate offices in Dubai, England, Lahore, and the USA.

 The site includes:

 - `index.html` &ndash; the home page
-- `about.html` &ndash; additional information about the service
+- `about.html` &ndash; more information about the service
-- `styles.css` &ndash; basic styling
+- `styles.css` &ndash; styling for the pages

-Open `index.html` in your browser to view the site.
+Open `index.html` in your browser to view the demo.